TroZ/DF2MC/ReadMe.txt

 ﻿Dwarf Fortress 2 Minecraft (DF2MC) ReadMe
-version 0.11
+version 0.2

 ABOUT:
 DF2MC attempts to convert a Dwarf Fortress local area into a Minecraft map.
-It does this by turning each 'square' of the Dwarf Fortress map in to a NxNxN group of cubes in the Minecraft map by looking up the Dwarf Fortress object and replacing with a configuration of cubes specified for that object in a settings file.
+It does this by turning each 'square' of the Dwarf Fortress map in to a NxNxN group of cubes in the Minecraft map by looking up the Dwarf Fortress object and replacing with a confugration of cubes specified for that object in a settings file.
 The default settings file converts each object in to a 3x3x3 group of cubes.
 There is the smallest group that is feasable (floor to walk on and 2 empty spaces above), but larger sizes are possible, but require a new